 Tom Cruise plays an alien-fighting US solider who cannot die and experiences the same day over and over, Groundhog Day style, in Doug Liman’s rootin’-tootin’ video game-esque sci-fi.
-The fight/die/repeat format keeps a ferocious pace and doubles as a comment on the infallibility of the Hollywood hero.
+The fight/die/repeat format keeps a ferocious pace and doubles as a commentary on the infallibility of the Hollywood hero.

-I am far from the first critic to liken Stephen Chow’s visually zany chopsocky period movie to a live-action Looney Tunes cartoon, but occasionally the collective wisdom gets it right.
-Chow (also the writer and director) plays a blunderous small-time con artist who, in a rural slum in China in the 1940s, becomes embroiled in an epic brouhaha between the murderous ‘Axe Gang’ and a trio of genuine kung fu masters.
-The story is fine; the execution is delightful.
+I am far from the first critic to liken Stephen Chow’s zany chopsocky period movie to a live-action Looney Tunes cartoon, but sometimes the collective wisdom gets it right.
+Chow (also the writer and director) plays a blunderous small-time con artist who, in a rural slum in China in the 1940s, becomes embroiled in an epic brouhaha between the murderous “Axe Gang” and a trio of genuine kung fu masters.
+The story is OK; the execution is delightful.

 While driving a convertible with no hands (naturally) Arnold Schwarzenegger fires a bullet at an assailant.
 This inadvertently causes an ice cream cone to kill a man by flying into the back of his head.
 “Iced that guy,” says Arnie, “to cone a phrase.”
 Best or worst one-liner ever?
 Last Action Hero is nothing if not self-conscious.
 The film—about an 11-year-old kid who enters an alternate universe—is half-hearted as a satire but backhandedly enjoyable.